Before we begin, please read thoroughly:

 Restoring a classic car can be a fantastic way to bring a piece of automotive history back to life, especially if you've found a rare model that needs a bit of extra TLC.
-Here are seven things that need to be on your list of things to do when restoring a classic car, just to make sure that all your Ts are crossed, Is are dotted, and bolts are properly torqued.
+Here are things that need to be on your list of things to do when restoring a classic car, just make sure that all your T's are crossed, I's are dotted, and all the bolts are properly torqued.

 The first step is to find your car — and then to find replacement antique car parts.
 Do you have a specific make, model and year in mind or are you just looking for a project car?
 If you have a particular vehicle in mind, first make sure you're going to be able to find the parts for it — even if you can't get them locally, are they available?This is when you should decide whether you're going to be okay with replacement parts or if you're going to stick to original parts wherever possible.
 Original parts are a great way to make your restored car as authentic as possible, but they may be difficult to obtain depending on the make and model of your classic car.
 If you're planning on aiming for one of the higher levels of car restoration, you should consider seeking out original parts whenever possible.